jknaresh/django_generic_api/README.md

 ### Captcha Configuration

-- Captcha validation can be optionally enabled for Registration and Forgot Password APIs.
+- Captcha validation can be optionally enabled for Login, Registration and Forgot Password APIs.

 **Enabling Captcha Validation**
-- To enable captcha validation, add these settings.
+- To enable captcha validation, add this to settings.py .
 ```bash
 CAPTCHA_REQUIRED = True  # Defaults to False
 ```